 However, there is no need to worry.
 Wherever you take your exam our exam regulations are the same and all invigilators have been fully trained in adminstering our exams.

-For information on what you'll need to do to start your exam read our how to launch your remote session CBE guide.
+For information on what you'll need to do to start your exam access our on the exam day guidance page